Gil Scott-Heron Biography

-Gil Scott-Heron Biography and Poems.
-This is biographical information on Gil Scott-Heron, one of the best poets of all time.
-This biography page also provides a link to poems written by Scott-Heron, as well as, a video biography...if available.
+The biography of Gil Scott-Heron.
+This page has biographical information on Gil Scott-Heron, one of the best poets of all time.
+This PoetrySoup page also provides access to the poet's poems, best poetry, quotes, and video biographies...if available.

 Gilbert "Gil" Scott-Heron (April 1, 1949 – May 27, 2011) was an American soul and jazz poet, musician, and author known primarily for his work as a spoken word performer in the 1970s and '80s, and for his collaborative works with musician Brian Jackson.
 His collaborative efforts with Jackson featured a musical fusion of jazz, blues, and soul, as well as lyrical content concerning social and political issues of the time, delivered in both rapping and melismatic vocal styles by Scott-Heron.
 His own term for himself was "bluesologist", which he defined as "a scientist who is concerned with the origin of the blues".
 The music of these albums, most notably Pieces of a Man and Winter in America in the early 1970s, influenced and helped engender later African-American music genres such as hip hop and neo soul..
 American soul musician and jazz poet